Onto-Med/gfo-light/docs/README.md

 teamARole is the home team (processual) role in matchX that is played by teamA. aWinnerRole is the winner (relational) role in winnerLoserRelatorEndOfMatch that is also played by teamA.*

-⚠ GFO-light uses a simplified role model compared to GFO (full).
+⚠ GFO-light uses a simplified role model compared to GFO-full.
-In GFO (full) there are three types of roles (see [Loebe, F. et al. (2022).
+In GFO-full there are three types of roles (see [Loebe, F. et al. (2022).
 GFO: The General Formal Ontology.](https://doi.org/10.3233/AO-220264), [Loebe, F. (2007).
 Abstract vs. social roles: Towards a general theoretical account of roles.](https://doi.org/10.3233/APO-2007-031)): relational role as sibling of quality and subclass of attributive, processual role as subclass of process, and social role as social/socio continuant.
 In GFO-light, no role types (no subclasses of *Role*) are explicitly defined.
-The roles are implicitly differentiated by their assignment (*roleIn*) to the corresponding context entities (object, object aggregate, processual entity, situational entity, relator).
+The roles are implicitly differentiated by their assignment (*roleIn*) to the corresponding context entities (object, object aggregate, process, situation, relator).

 ### Relator